-As of the date of this prospectus, we operate in over 12 countries.
+As of March 31, 2024, we had 119 Haidilao restaurants covering 13 countries.
 We have made, and expect to continue to make, significant investments to expand our international operations and compete with local competitors.

 Conducting our business internationally, particularly in countries in which we have limited experience, subjects us to risks that we do not face to the same degree in other jurisdictions.
 In particular, we are subject to operational and compliance challenges caused by distance, language, and cultural differences.
 Further, we are subject to resources that are required to localize our business, which requires qualified employees with certain level of language skills, the translation of our website into foreign languages and the adaptation of our operations to local practices, laws, and regulations.
 We are also facing different levels of social acceptance of our brand, products, and offerings.
 These cultural and language risks could adversely affect our international operations, which could in turn adversely affect our business, financial condition, and operating results.